Countly/countly-sdk-documentation/android/next.md

 <div class="callout callout--warning">
   <p>
     If you would like to use a custom sound in your push notifications, they must be present on the device.
-They may not be stored somewhere on the internet and then linked from there.
+They cannot be linked from the internet.
   </p>
 </div>
 <p>